huggingface/diffusers/examples/README.md

 ## Community

-In additon, we provide **community** examples, which are examples added and maintained by our community.
+In addition, we provide **community** examples, which are examples added and maintained by our community.
 Community examples can consist of both *training* examples or *inference* pipelines.
 For such examples, we are more lenient regarding the philosophy defined above and also cannot guarantee to provide maintenance for every issue.
 Examples that are useful for the community, but are either not yet deemed popular or not yet following our above philosophy should go into the [community examples](https://github.com/huggingface/diffusers/tree/main/examples/community) folder.
 The community folder therefore includes training examples and inference pipelines.